varnishcache/homepage/R1/source/index.rst

 The new association and the new project will be named "The Vinyl Cache Project", and this release 8.0.0, will be the last under the "Varnish Cache" name.
-The next release, in March will be under the new name, and will include compatility scripts, to make the transition as smooth as possible for everybody.
+The next release, in March will be under the new name, and will include compatibility scripts, to make the transition as smooth as possible for everybody.

 I want to make it absolutely clear that this is 100% a mess of my